You are here

 Milestone in tumour therapy

-A major focus in spinal column surgery is that of tumour operations.
+A major focus in spine column surgery is that of tumour operations.
 Many types of cancer form metastases in bones, 70 percent of these in the spine as this is well supplied with blood.
 For patients suffering from such conditions University Hospital Mannheim has developed a pioneering and highly effective surgical method which has been further enhanced by the possibilities of hybrid operations: kypho-IORT (intraoperative radiotherapy), which merges two previously separate therapy steps into one single intervention.
 This minimally invasive technique combines kyphoplasty, in which specialists use bone cement to stabilise the vertebral body affected by metastases, with IORT, in which the metastases are irradiated during the operation.
 “With hybrid surgery we can position the irradiation device accurately and deliver the optimal irradiation dosage with the highest accuracy”, explains Dr Bludau.
 The irradiation dosage is calculated with the greatest precision in each individual case so that it does not damage the adjacent bone marrow while at the same time destroying the metastases.

 Kypho-IORT was developed by University Hospital Mannheim specialists in cooperation with Professor Udo Obertacke, Deputy Director of the Orthopaedic & Traumatic Surgery Centre.
 Since the first operation in 2009, the University Hospital Mannheim specialists have made continual enhancements to the procedure.
 In the meantime kypho-IORT has proved to be an extremely successful operation technique also outside University Hospital Mannheim and is used in hospitals throughout the world.
 It is of major benefit to patients affected as it immediately relieves pain, provides a precisely focused treatment of the metastases and saves valuable time in the fight against cancer.